Customer-Specific Supplement | Legal

 III.
 Healthcare Customers

-Unless Customer has entered into a written agreement with Slack to the contrary, Customer acknowledges that Slack is not a “Business Associate” as defined in the Health Insurance Portability and Accountability Act and related amendments and regulations as updated or replaced (“HIPAA”), and that the Services are not HIPAA compliant.
+Unless as otherwise set forth in Customer's Contract, Customer acknowledges that Slack is not a “Business Associate” as defined in the Health Insurance Portability and Accountability Act and related amendments and regulations as updated or replaced (“HIPAA”), and that the Services are not HIPAA compliant.
 Customer must not use, disclose, transmit or otherwise process any “Protected Health Information” as defined in HIPAA (“PHI”) through the Services.
 Customer agrees that we cannot support and have no liability for PHI received from Customer, notwithstanding anything to the contrary herein.

 IV.
 Education Professional Customers